 Built during the superintendentship of Dr. William Harvey Hand, the new school cost $220,000.
 The facility was named for Dr. Patterson Wardlaw, one of the foremost educators of the South, and a professor at the University of South Carolina.
 The Columbia City School administrators believed that a junior high school that housed seventh and eighth grade children and equipped with sewing rooms, science laboratories, machine shops, music and art rooms, a gymnasium and library, would offer children in Columbia a better educational advantage.
 The school sought to prove that a longer school day and teaching more than traditional subject matter would be an educational advantage.
 Wardlaw opened with 700 pupils in the seventh and eighth grades and a staff of 30 teachers.

 In 1983, the school’s sixth-grade class successfully nominated their school as an Individual Landmark on the National Register of Historic Places.
 The school, however, was closed as in 1984, and rapidly fell into disrepair.
 A great variety of renovation projects were proposed over the years, but none were realized.
 The official designation created a challenge for engineers and architects in retrofitting the building.

 The building was finally adapted by United Housing Associates in 1998 with a commercial bank loan and financial assistance from the city of Columbia.
 The $7.3 million project took two years, and opened to residents in 2000.
 The cavernous gymnasium and cafeteria areas were divided into two floors, and approximately 450 windows were replicated.
-Wardlaw is now an assisted living facility for Senior citizens, currently operated by United Management Services of Columbia, LLC.
+Wardlaw is now an apartment complex for Senior citizens, currently operated by United Management Services of Columbia, LLC.